dime-worldbank/dime-account-admin/instructions/dime-become-member.md

 [World Bank](https://www.worldbank.org) contract who is mapped to one of the [DIME](https://www.worldbank.org/en/research/dime) units.

-Exceptions can be made for people who:
+Exceptions can be made for people who have an active WB contract if:
 1. report to a DIME supervisor
 1. work extensively on a DIME project that as a repo on the DIME GitHub account
-1. have an active World Bank contract and an active World Bank email

 If this does not apply to you, then ask your DIME contact to request access as an external collaborator using